Mamie Thurman: Biography

-Born Mamie Morrison, in Kentucky September 12, 1900 to George A. Morrison and an unknown mother (who died when Mamie was 3 years old).
+Born Mamie Morrison, in Kentucky September 12, 1900 to George A. Morrison and Ollie (who died when Mamie was 4 months old).
 In 1924 Mamie and her husband, Jack Thurman moved from Bradfordsville, Kentucky to Logan County, West Virginia, where Jack was hired as a patrolman with the local police department.
 Jack and Mamie rented a small two-room apartment over a garage, located in the backyard of Harry and Louise Robertson's home.
 Robertson worked for the National Bank of Logan, and served as treasurer of the Logan Public Library.
 Jack worked nights, and was under the impression his wife did not venture out after dark, this was not the case.
 Despite the fact that the 31 year old Mamie was known as a good wife, a saintly woman, and a faithful church worker at Nighbert Memorial Church, she also frequented the local clubs and speakeasies, where she was known for her popularity and friendly disposition.
 Mrs. Thurman was also allegedly having an ongoing relationship with Harry Robertson and more than a dozen other powerful men in the county.